lint-staged/lint-staged/README.md

 <details>
   <summary>Click to expand</summary>

-Install _lint-staged_ on the monorepo root level, and add separate configuration files in each package.
-When running, _lint-staged_ will always use the configuration closest to a staged file, so having separate configuration files makes sure tasks do not "leak" into other packages.
+Install _lint-staged_ on the monorepo root level and add separate configuration files in each package. _Lint-staged_ will find each config file and match staged files to the closest config.
+The directory of each config file will be used as the working directory for those tasks and the `--cwd` option will be ignored.
+This is almost the same as running multiple processes of _lint-staged_ in parallel for each config, but multiple parallel locking Git operations are avoided.

 For example, in a monorepo with `packages/frontend/.lintstagedrc.json` and `packages/backend/.lintstagedrc.json`, a staged file inside `packages/frontend/` will only match that configuration, and not the one in `packages/backend/`.

-**Note**: _lint-staged_ discovers the closest configuration to each staged file, even if that configuration doesn't include any matching globs.
-Given these example configurations:
+**Note**: _lint-staged_ does not merge config files, so if the closest config file to a staged file doesn't match it, the file will be ignored.
+For example:

 ```js
 // ./.lintstagedrc.json